daniellitole/JobAnalyzer/README.md

 # JobAnalyzer

+Application Description:
+This application is called "Job Analyzer" and was created by Daniel Le in the summer of 2020 as a personal project.
+The purpose of this project is to allow the user to track and produce control charts of jobs for the purposes of process improvement.
+These are the raw files that were then used to create a downloadable and executable application in a .exe format.

+Features:
+Upon opening, the user is greeted with a welcome message.
+After dismissing the message, the user is greeted with an input window.
+This window is where the user inputs their job information, from start and end dates, to departments involved.
+For further details, click the "Help" button.
+Upon clicking the "Set Parameters" button, the user views a window that allow them to generate a control chart based on filters/paramters.
+The user is able to filter by customer name, department, start and end date, and more.
+If fields are left blank, these fields will not be used to filter data.
+Before generating the graph, the user has the option to save the graph as a .png file.
+Clicking "Generate Chart" will show the user the generated contorl chart, complete with upper and lower control limits.
+For more information, click the "Help" button.

+# Set Up Guide:

 These instructions will help you to properly install your version of Job Analyzer.
 Please note, this appliciation will not make sense as it was create with a specific user in mind.
 This repository is for demonstration purposes only.